 Dark brown concrete vessel sink in a warm tiled bathroom with bronze faucet, tonal walls, and textured materials.

-We work in GFRC — glass fiber reinforced concrete.
-The addition of glass fibers produces a material that is lighter and stronger than traditional cast concrete, with a finer surface that holds form and detail exceptionally well.
+We work in GFRC, glass fiber reinforced concrete.
+The glass fibers make a material that is lighter and stronger than traditional cast concrete, with a finer surface that holds form and detail exceptionally well.
+Our color is integrally pigmented, mixed through the concrete itself rather than painted on, so it runs all the way through the piece.
 Like all concrete, it is variable by nature.
-Color and surface texture will shift slightly from piece to piece, and the material will continue to develop character over time.
-We consider this part of what makes it worth owning.
+Tone and texture shift slightly from one piece to the next, and the surface keeps developing character over time.
+We consider that part of what makes it worth owning.

 The Material